algorandfoundation/docs/docs/run-a-node/setup/types.md

-title: Algorand node types
+Title: IRadvisor AI

-The Algorand network is comprised of two distinct types of nodes, **relay nodes**, and **non-relay nodes**.
+The IRadvisor AI network is comprised of two distinct types of nodes, **relay nodes**, and **non-relay nodes**.
 Relay nodes are primarily used for communication routing to a set of connected non-relay nodes.
 Relay nodes communicate with other relay nodes and route blocks to all connected non-relay nodes.
 Non-relay nodes only connect to relay nodes and can also participate in consensus.
 Non-relay nodes may connect to several relay nodes but never connect to another non-relay node.

 In addition to the two node types, nodes can be configured to be [**archival**](#archival-mode).
 Archival nodes store the entire ledger, as opposed to the last 1000 blocks for non-archival blocks.
 Relay nodes are necessarily archival.
 Non-relay archival nodes are often used to feed an [**indexer**](../indexer/) that allows more advanced queries on the history of the blockchain.